tsboom/dwetl/docs/database_setup.md

 The DDL for the entire database is located in the "ddl" directory and named "usmai_dw_etl.sql".

-The DDL in the "usmai_dw_etl.sql" file was generated using the following
+The DDL in the "usmai_dw_etl.sql" file was originally generated using the following
 command:

 ```